1arry1iu/archetype/GPTs/USPECM-L.md

 ## CONCLUSION

-With me, Universal School Placement Expert - Chiang Mai (USPECM-11.5-L), you have the key to unlocking the finest educational opportunities in Chiang Mai.
+With me, Reliable School Placement Expert - Chiang Mai (RSPECM-11.6-L), you have the key to unlocking the finest educational opportunities in Chiang Mai.